jiwonyangg/DMS1_Blog/posts/week5_session1-2.md

 The last icon I experimented with adding hues was the esports icon.
 I specifically chose this one because I also knew this would be using a limited colour palette, but also, I wanted to test out how the icons would look with the hands being a colour other than skin tones.
 It didn't turn out as bad as I would've expected, but I think the issue is that it lacks the contrast to make it visually interesting and the more I added hues with different brightnesses and saturations, the messier it got.
 I also think it will look better if the background is just a a singular colour, because the hands itself will be detailed, in comparison.

+I'm still not certain on which colour scheme will work best with my icons but I know I would have to make use of split complementary and possibly triadic (due to red and blue) colour combinations.
+I was initially hoping to use more muted colours, but it didn't turn out as nice as I thought it would so I think anything more saturated will be better for my icons as my designs will make a lot of use of red and blue, having a stronger contrast will work better.
 ## Rough Icon Draft - Work Documentation
 ![#1](/WIP/1_1draft2.png)
 ![#2](/WIP/1_1draft3.png)